My monitor recommendations

 None of these monitors require installing any special software (apart from the Apple Studio Display requiring your Mac to be running macOS Monterey 12.3 or later).
 Some of the Dell monitors offer optional software.
 But I do have a few tips and things you should know about connections:

-• Head to System Settings > Displays to configure some options such as image/text size and arrangement.
+Head to System Settings > Displays to configure some options such as image/text size and arrangement.
 Arrange is available when you are using multiple displays.
 Your computer has no way of knowing how your two screens are physically arranged in relation to each other, so you have to tell it.
-That way when the pointer moves off of one screen it appears on the screen where it should on the other display.
-In the example photo above, when my mouse pointer moves off the bottom of my large screen it appears on my small screen, as if they are one continuous screen.
+That way, when the pointer moves off one screen, it appears on the screen where it should be on the other display.
+In the example photo above, when my mouse pointer moves off the bottom of my large screen, it appears on my small screen, as if they are one continuous screen.